8rc/sentry/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Sentry is still in beta, if you have questions, concerns or bugs let me know.